sohjnthn/For-own-learning/README.md

 Things to take note of before using the above Java/Python/JavaScript code (1.
 For IntelliJ IDEA - Java, run the main Java file with the TestNG configuration, as the Gradle configuration has issues.

-2. Run the main Python file's function which starts with "def test_...():", as running wih the Current File option has issues.):
+2. Run the main Python file's function which starts with "def test_...():", as running wih the Current File option has issues.

+3. It is safe to directly run the the correct JavaScript file testapps.js directly with the Current File option.):

 [1]